amoldighe/amoldighe.github.io/_posts/2025-02-01-python-gui-app-remoteserver.md

 xmessage -center "Hello World" &
 ```

-Here I have installed xclock & also sending a message "Hello World" on virtual display.
+Here I have installed xclock & also sending a message "Hello World" on virtual display for test.

 * You can connect to the display on the application server on port 5900 using a VNC application from your local machine.

+* Both XVFB & XVNC servers can be added to system start up by writing a systemd service.